-accountable for implementing safeguard requirements of specified activities under VSUEE.
+Industrial Enterprises will approach participating banks with subprojects for which all requisite approvals have been secured.
+The participating industrial enterprises (IEs) will be accountable for implementing safeguard requirements of specified activities under VSUEE in line with the requirements of governmental regulations, World Bank safeguard policies, and the ESMF.
 The responsibility of PMB, PFIs, IEs as well as other stakeholders for ESMF implementation is described in below figure and the Table 7.

-Figure 5.
-Implementation organization structure of VSUEE.
+Figure 6.
+Implementation organization structure of VSUEE